SteelCompendium/data-gen/Draw Steel Rules.md

 ## ORDEN AND THE TIMESCAPE

 A new game demands new worlds!
 Welcome to the timescape—a collection of worlds spanning high fantasy, dark fantasy, and even space fantasy!
 We sincerely hope you take these rules and adapt them to your own world, or adapt your world to these rules, or something in between!

 Our tour begins on the world of Orden, the Prime Manifold—a realm of elves, dwarves, humans, orcs, dragons, and more.
 But human civilization and politics dominate here, especially in the great city of Capital, a hotbed of urban fantasy intrigue.

+Orden contains seven major regions, the largest of which is Vasloria.

-## VASLORIA
+### VASLORIA

 A forested medieval and feudal land, Vasloria holds few cities—just towns and villages.
 Western Vasloria, including most of Aendrim and Corwell and parts of Graid, was until recently ruled by Good King Omund.
 His draconian knights, the Dragon Phalanx, protected the weak from the strong, dispensing justice throughout the land.
 But Omund died fifteen years ago—and so died the rule of law in Vasloria.
 Now, forests claim towns and roads once held safe under his rule.
 The woods are dangerous, their only law that of tooth and claw.

 When Omund was betrayed by Mandrake, a captain of the Dragon Phalanx, his castle fell to Ajax the Invincible—now called the Overlord and the Iron Saint.
 Ajax’s wizard Mortum unlocked the secret of the ancient flying cities of the sky elves to raise the Chrysopolis, Ajax’s city-fortress in the sky.

+Ajax abolished all faiths and temples in Vasloria.
+He executed the dukes who served King Omund loyally, leaving only the three surviving baronies of Dalrath, Bedegar, and Tor to hold human civilization together.
+Once, the people of all the lands of Vasloria were loose allies.
+There was trade between humans, elves, dwarves, and orcs.

+Now there is only suspicion.

+The high elves of the Fallen City, once the sky elf city of Irranys, pay tribute to Ajax with ancient artifacts they plunder from their ruined home.
+The wode elves of the Orchid Court, lacking any centralized government or cities, refuse to bow to the Iron Saint.

+The dwarves of Kal Kalavar pay tribute in prisoners they abduct from among those foolish enough to travel the roads unescorted—prisoners who serve Ajax as forced labor or are fed into the Body Banks.
+Brooding under the mountains in their fabled Hanging City of Kal Kalavar, the stone dwarves do not like this deal with the Overlord, but they lack the power—or perhaps the will—to rebel.

+The Hawklords of the High Aerie now act as Ajax’s royal guard.
+Mounted on their giant hawks, these human warriors project Ajax’s power, enforce his tyrannical order, and extend his influence into every corner of the wilderness.
+Their mastery of the air means that any revolt or rebellion is seen and crushed quickly.

+The Dragon Phalanx is broken now, its knights scattered.
+Ajax has placed a high bounty on their heads.
+Some folk still see Omund’s knights as symbols of justice, heroes of a lost age before might made right.
+But in every town, every village, there are always desperate people willing to collect the bounty, summoning the Hawklords to pluck any dragon knight foolish enough to travel without a disguise away to the Chrysopolis.

+The peoples of Dalrath, Bedegar, and Tor, isolated and outnumbered, desperately fight a losing battle against the encroaching wilderness.
+Law dies.
+Chaos thrives.

-## CAPITAL
+### CAPITAL

 The Greatest City in This or Any Age!
 City of the Great Game!
 Located west across the Bale Sea from Vasloria on the eastern coast of Rioja, Capital is not only the largest city in Orden.
 It’s the largest city there has ever been—larger than the fabled steel dwarf capital of Kalas Valiar, larger even than Alloy, the City at the Center of the Timescape.
 Capital is the exception to many rules.

+It is a city of playwrights and opera, of spies and sorcery.
+Famed throughout the world as a city of high magic where flying tapestries act as taxis.
+But the reality of living in Capital is somewhat more mundane, for only the very wealthy can afford such luxuries.

-## THE GREAT HOUSES
+#### THE GREAT HOUSES

 The Great Houses, Capital’s ancient noble families, reluctantly share power with the upstart guilds who think that their vast wealth entitles them to rule.
-The members of the Great Houses are proud of their city, and believe to anyone, from anywhere, should be able to come to Capital and earn a living, own property, expect justice.
+The members of the Great Houses are proud of their city, and believe anyone, from anywhere, should be able to come to Capital and earn a living, own property, and expect justice.
 They just don’t think anyone else should be able to rule.
 The guilds of the city, by contrast, are more egalitarian, more democratic, largely obsessed with accruing wealth—and caring little for the welfare of the city or its people.

-### House Alvaro

 The Great Game is espionage, and House Alvaro are the best players in the world.
 Led by Duke Prospero, House Alvaro sponsors the Imperial University, the greatest center of learning in the world.
 Nobles from across Orden, including from lands as far away as Vanigar, send their children to learn diplomacy and statecraft at the university.
 The greatest spies in the world are all graduates of the Actian School, one of the university’s many colleges, which once doubled as the intelligence agency of Capital’s late prince.

-### House Vorona

 House Vorona runs the city’s navy, the largest military organization of any kind in Orden.
 Their engineers perfected the secret of blackpowder and guard it jealously.
-The Imperial Navy’s cannons protect trade across Orden, placing Capital at the center of international affairs.
-Vorona’s Far Mariners, aka the marines, are the closest thing to a citywide law enforcement organization.

-## THE POWER OF THE GUILDS
+### THE POWER OF THE GUILDS

 After the Lilac Night, with the city no longer able to rely on House Valetta to deliver the taxes it collected, Lady Shirome bought Great House status for the Fulcrum—the city’s assayer’s guild she controls—along with the Broadsheet Guild and the Farrier’s Guild.

-### The Fulcrum

 The Fulcrum controls the Trade Integrity Board, which sets lending rates and leads trade negotiations between Capital and other governments in Orden.
 It was that guild that convinced the late prince to switch the city to paper money.
 As a result, Capital is the first and only city in Orden to have a robust monetary policy.

-### The Broadsheet Guild

 The Broadsheet Guild, formally known as the Font, publishes the thrice-daily news sheets that everyone in the city reads.
 Guildmaster Inān al-Adwiyya uses a vast network of young people called the Paperfeathers to deliver and sell the broadsheets throughout the city.
 Lady al-Adwiyya knows almost everything happening anywhere in Capital.

+The Farrier’s Guild, popularly known as the Rasp, controls transport throughout the city.
+The guild is led by Lord Kashimir, a heliox from the planar gateway city of Alloy.
+It was he who introduced the flying tapestries that metaphorically shrank Capital, allowing the rich and powerful to cross the thirteen-mile-wide city in just a few minutes.
+He also created the Kites, couriers famous for being able to get a message to anywhere in Capital in only a few hours.
+His monopoly on importing flying tapestries from Alloy gives Lord Kashimir enormous power, and he is not shy about wanting more.

 ## THE MYRIAD WORLDS OF THE TIMESCAPE